richardhsu/richardhsu.github.io/_posts/2014-04-01-rvm-mavericks.markdown

 In general, these instructions work for Mavericks but should theoretically work for past versions as well now.

-## XCode Command Line Tools

-For the most part you don't need to download the command line tools `dmg` file but for more completeness you should go to the [Developer Website][apple] which requires an Apple ID to view (don't worry, you don't need a Developer account) and download the latest command line tools for your OS X version.
-Once you've downloaded it, open the `dmg` file and install the package.

 ## Command Line Tools in Terminal

-Next open up the terminal and run the following command (a pop-up will appear which you should continue and install):
+Open up the terminal and run the following command (a pop-up will appear which you should continue and install):

 ```bash
 sudo xcode-select --install
 ```

-This should actually be the one installing the command line tools or possibly updating them and is the necessary step to take.
+This will install the command line tools necessary to build and configure the RVM installation.

 ## Homebrew